-To honor Robin Hochstrasser and support young scientists we have initiated for Chemical Physics the Robin Hochstrasser Young Investigator Award.
+To honor Robin Hochstrasser and support young scientists we have initiated the Robin Hochstrasser Young Investigator Award for Chemical Physics.

-The winner will each receive EUR 2,500 a certificate and complimentary one-year subscription to Chemical Physics.
+The winner will each receive EUR 2,500 a certificate and complimentary one-year subscription to Chemical Physics Journal.

 To nominate a young scientist, please send a cover letter with a statement of the contributions made and a brief biographical sketch (max 2 pages) to Rob van Daalen, Publisher of Chemical Physics at G.Daalen@elsevier.com.
 The deadline for the nominations is 1 June 2017.
 The nominee should have published in Chemical Physics, be younger than 40 years of age, and not have a permanent professorship.
 Self-nominations will not be considered.

 An international committee of scientists, consisting of five members of the editorial board of Chemical Physics, will select the winner from the nominations.